Lormen92/No-de-Sleep/README.md

 ## Usage on Windows

-For convenience, a `.bat` file is included to simplify the execution on Windows.
-You can use this file to quickly start the application without needing to manually enter commands in the command prompt.
+For convenience, a `.bat` file is included to simplify and speed up the execution process on Windows.
+This file allows you to start the application without having to manually open the terminal and type commands.

 ### Running the .bat file

-1. Locate the `No(de)Sleep.bat` file in the project directory.
+1. Locate the `run-no-de-sleep.bat` file in the project directory.
 2. Double-click the `.bat` file to start No(de)Sleep.

-The `.bat` file contains the necessary commands to launch the application, making it easier for users who are not familiar with the command line.
+The `.bat` file automates the process of launching the application, making it quicker and easier for users.

 ## License